-In Washington State, all but one secure juvenile detention facility are operated by counties (one is privately-run and used by a regional cluster of eastern counties).
+In Washington State, all but one of the 22 secure juvenile detention facilities statewide are operated by their respective local county juvenile court (one is privately-run, and used by a regional cluster of eastern counties).
 All detention facilities in the state are used for the custody of accused or adjudicated juvenile delinquent offenders; some of these facilities also hold remanded juveniles awaiting sentencing.
-These facilities also hold status offenders pursuant to the valid court order exception.
+These facilities also hold status offenders pursuant to the federal valid court order exception.
 Other juveniles are held in those facilities under limited conditions.

 Under the Act, secure custody includes facilities that physically restrict movement and activities by locked rooms or areas, fences and other physical structures, and alarm devices that prevent departure.
 This includes facilities that contain doors with delayed egress devices that exceed a 30-second time delay.
-Under those definitions, all detention facilities in the state are secure.
+Under those definitions, all juvenile detention facilities in the state are secure.